 - ½ yard of narrow (¼”) double fold bias tape to coordinate with the exterior fabric

-NOTE: We recommend a light color for the binding so the decorative stitching will pop.
+NOTE: We recommend a light color for the binding so any decorative stitching will pop.

 - ½ yard of ½” wide twill tape or similar for the finger loop; optional